djrollins/djrollins.github.io/_drafts/2016-09-29-hello-world.md

 Unlike many software developers, I was bitten by the programming bug later on in life.
 I first cut my teeth in a C programming course whilst studying for my MEng in Electronic Engineering at the wonderful University of York.
 Understanding the interaction between code and hardware [resonated strongly](https://xkcd.com/676) with me and from that point I was hooked.
 I threw myself at as many software engineering projects as my university would allow, including creating an [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array)-based MIDI [synthesizer](https://en.wikipedia.org/wiki/Synthesizer) in C, musician teaching tool in Java and (an attempt at) a [Finite element](https://en.wikipedia.org/wiki/Finite_element_method)-based physics engine in C++.

-After university, I spent few years at [iMBE]() at the University of Leeds, performing research into computational analysis vertebral fractures.
-I now work at [FinancialForce](www.finacialforce.com) where I help design and build middleware and messaging infrastructure for cross-product integration on the Salesforce platform using Apex and Javascript.
+After university, I spent a few years at [iMBE](http://www.imbe.leeds.ac.uk/) at the University of Leeds, performing research into computational analysis vertebral fractures.
+I now work at [FinancialForce](https://www.financialforce.com) where I help to design and build middleware and messaging infrastructure for cross-product integration on the Salesforce platform using Apex and Javascript.

 Why am I blogging?
 ------------------